fmotzet/racktables2netbox/README.md

 # racktables2netbox
 A [RackTables](https://github.com/racktables/racktables) to [NetBox](https://github.com/digitalocean/netbox) migration utility.
 This tiny tool should be used to migrate your existing RackTables installations towards NetBox.

+!!WARNING!!
+This is what worked for me and our setup, this will most likely not work on your setup.

 Reccomended racktables source version 0.21.X

 ## Known Issues